 She has been a media spokesperson with the Dietitians Australia since 2012.

-Nicole is an Accredited Practising Dietitian & Accredited Sports Dietitian.
-She specialises in gut health, good digestion and food intolerances and is one of a handful of dietitians in Australia with qualifications in dietetics and psychology.
+Nicole is an Accredited Practising Dietitian and Accredited Sports Dietitian.
+She specialises in gut health, optimising digestion and food intolerances and is one of a handful of dietitians in Australia with qualifications in dietetics and psychology.

 Nicole is known as ‘The Gut Health Dietitian’ and runs a network of private practice clinics in Sydney for ‘The Good Nutrition Company’, which she founded in 2012.

-Prior to becoming a dietitian, Nicole worked in senior management for Merck, Sharp & Dohme pharmaceuticals for 10 years.
+Prior to becoming a dietitian, Nicole worked in senior management for Merck, Sharp & Dohme pharmaceuticals.